radanalyticsio/tensorflow-neural-style-s2i/README.md

 Due to how this implementation of neural-style works, pre-trained models will only work when provided with the _exact same pair of content and style images_.

 ## License
-The original code upon which this is based is copyright, the details of which have been provided below.
+The original neural-style code upon which this is based is copyright, the details of which have been provided below.

 Copyright (c) 2015-2017 Anish Athalye.
 Released under GPLv3.
 See [LICENSE.txt][LICENSE.txt] for details.